 “I see myself as a story tellers through the images.
-I'm not interested in speculating with the images, but interpelate and interrogate continuously through them.
+I’m not interested in speculating with the images, but interrogate continuously through them.
 The most significant stories for me, are those ones that speaking of human relationships overcoming adverse contexts”

 My name is Constanza Portnoy, I was born in the 80’s in Buenos Aires, Argentina.
 During those years, my country went through a horrible military dictatorship.
 For that reason, I feel that I am part of a generation marked by the permanent search for identity and struggle for human rights.

 At age 23, I graduated with honors in Psychology from the University of Buenos Aires.

 I started working as a Psychologist in the area of disabilities.
 I specialized in this field with my postgraduate studies and worked in neuropsychiatric rehabilitation hospitals assisting elderly people and young children with diagnoses such as childhood schizophrenia, psychosis and severe autism.